hummingbird-dev/hummingbird-treeview/README.md

 structure.
 The treeview is embedded into a ```<div>``` container with id="treeview_container".
 The treeview itself is given the id="treeview".
-The unique ids of the items/nodes (Warner Bros., Goodfellas, ...) follow this schema: id="hum_1", id="hum_2", ... .
-The data-ids are given the name of the nodes, i.e. data-id="Warner Bros.", data-id="Goodfellas", ... .
+The unique ids of the items/nodes (Warner Bros., Goodfellas, ...) follow this schema: id="hum_1", id="hum_2", etc. The data-ids are given the name of the nodes, i.e. data-id="Warner Bros.", data-id="Goodfellas", etc.

 <!-- Bind the hummingbird-treeview to a scrollable DOM element: -->